raga-ai-hub/RagaAI-Catalyst/docs/trace_management.md

 #### Evaluate metrics

-Evaluate metrics on the uploaded dataset.
+Evaluate metrics on the uploaded tracer dataset.

 ```python
 from ragaai_catalyst import Evaluation